-The issue of child safety is very important.
+The issue of child safety is crucial.
 Most people would undoubtedly agree on this.

 There are many ways to travel.
 One of the most popular ones is by car.
 Naturally, such kind of travel, just like any other, involves children from time to time.
 They are passengers, too, after all.
 However, there is one thing that makes the special.
-Children have a smaller body frame and their bodies are more fragile.
-This is why children should be kept in child car seat when travelling by car.
+Children have a smaller body frame than adults do, and their bodies are more fragile than theirs.
+That is why children should be kept in child car seat when traveling by car.
 The type of car seat depends on the age of the child.

 It is important to understand that child car seat use is not something you can just consider a good option and leave it at that.